Understanding Statutes of Limitations in North Carolina Personal Injury Lawsuits

 The 12-year statute of limitations for injuries sustained due to a defect provides a large time frame for affected parties to take legal action.
 This extended period is especially helpful if it takes some time for the defect to cause a noticeable problem.
 For instance, a faulty brake system may not manifest in a vehicle until years after purchase, resulting in a higher risk of accidents and injuries for the driver and passengers.

-Fortunately, in such cases, the consumer may still file a claim within three years after the defect caused an injury or even longer if the injury was discovered later.
-This provision allows for a fair and just outcome for all parties involved, ensuring consumers are not left vulnerable to potentially life-altering injuries caused by defective products.
+Fortunately, in such cases, the consumer may file a claim within three years after the defect caused an injury or even longer if the injury was discovered later.
+This provision allows for a fair and just outcome for all parties involved, ensuring consumers are not vulnerable to life-threatening injuries caused by defective products.

 For Wrongful Death Cases